etpcdev/QDcrumbs/README.md

 QDcrumbs work in both the main Flask application and in Flask Blueprints, and currently support a single variable page, simply import qdcrumb from qdcrumbs and follow the examples below.

 ## Get started:
 Getting started with qdcrumbs is easy!
-Import the qdcrumb object (from qdcrumbs import qdcrumb) and follow the example below.
+Import the qdcrumb object and follow the example below.

 ### Examples
 The following examples work both in the main Flask app and Blueprints!